 In Portuguese, Miradouro da Lua translates to the viewpoint of the Moon, not because it’s a great location to look at the moon (well, it probably is) but because of its lunar landscape.
 Located about 40 km south of Luanda, it is an easy day trip from the capital and a popular stop when visiting the beaches of Sangano and Cabo Ledo.

-This distinctive Angolan landmark was created by the erosion of the rain and the wind.
+The erosion of the rain and the wind created this distinctive Angolan landmark.
 The set of cliffs is a tricolored karst formation making it look like it came from another planet.
-The bright colors (red, yellow, orange) of the land make it even more special, and despite the name, it reminds us more of Mars (or Utah) than the moon.
+The land’s bright colors (red, yellow, orange) make it even more special, and despite the name, it reminds us more of Mars (or Utah) than the moon.

 The Ruacana Falls (or Quedas do Ruacaná in Portuguese) are located in the Kunene River at the border between Angola and Namibia, close to the Ruacana village.

-It is possible to visit the falls both from the Namibian and Angolan sides.
+Visiting the falls from the Namibian and Angolan sides is possible.
 This famous natural landmark in Angola isn’t as visited as others because of its location.
 There are roads leading to it, but the site is so far from big cities that it makes the trip incredibly long.
 Lubango is more than 5 hours away by car, and Luanda is almost on the other side of the country.

 Kissama National Park

 The Kissama National Park is the best destination in Angola for those looking to do a Safari.
-Located only 75 km south of Luanda, it is close enough to make a day trip from the capital easily but sufficiently far to be entirely outside the urban setting.
+Located only 75 km south of Luanda, it is close enough to easily have a day trip from the capital but sufficiently far to be outside the urban setting.

 The Tundavala Gap (or Fenda da Tundavala) is one of the most fascinating natural landmarks in Angola.
 Located only 18 km from Lubango, it is a massive abyss in Serra da Leba on the western limit of the Bié plateau.